 Four oncology studies will evaluate the safety and efficacy of pepinemab (VX15/2503).

-Vaccinex is currently evaluating pepinemab (VX15/2503) in combination with Bavencio® (avelumab), a human anti-PD-L1 IgG1 monoclonal antibody, in a Phase Ib/II study in patients with advanced non-small cell lung cancer (NSCLC).
+Vaccinex is currently evaluating pepinemab (VX15/2503) in combination with Bavencio® (avelumab), a human anti-PD-L1 IgG1 monoclonal antibody, in a Phase Ib/II study in patients with advanced (stage IIIB/IV) non-small cell lung cancer (NSCLC).
 The trial is being conducted under a clinical collaboration agreement announced in 2016 between Vaccinex and Merck KGaA, Darmstadt, Germany.
-The clinical trial, short-named “CLASSICAL – Lung”, is a multi-center, open-label study designed to evaluate the safety and potential efficacy of the combination of pepinemab (VX15/2503) and avelumab in patients with advanced NSCLC who have not previously received immunotherapy.
-The design of the trial consists of a dose escalation phase to determine the recommended Phase II dose of pepinemab (VX15/2503) in combination with avelumab, followed by an expansion phase to enroll up to a total of 40 patients with NSCLC.
+The clinical trial, short-named “CLASSICAL – Lung”, is a multi-center, open-label study designed to evaluate the safety and potential efficacy of the combination of pepinemab (VX15/2503) and avelumab in patients with advanced NSCLC.
+The design of the trial consists of a dose escalation phase for immunotherapy naïve patients who have either progressed on cytotoxic chemotherapy or declined standard first-line treatment with cytotoxic chemotherapy and have not previously received immunotherapy, to determine the recommended Phase II dose of pepinemab (VX15/2503) in combination with avelumab.
+This will be followed by an expansion phase for patients that are immunotherapy naïve or have progressed on standard of care immunotherapy and will enroll up to a total of 62 patients with NSCLC.

 Link to ClinicalTrials.gov Identifier: NCT03268057